imarc/handbook/strategy.markdown

+## Documenting Requirements

 <div markdown="1" class="needscontent">

-## Documenting Requirements
 * Purpose of the requirements document
-* When to use them, and when not too.
+* When to use them, and when not too
-* Just enough detail.
+* Just enough detail
 * Reviewers (engineers, creatives, PMs, clients)
 * Guiding Client Feedback and Obtaining Approvals